-Mark Whitehorn specialises in the areas of databases, data analysis, data modelling, data warehousing and business intelligence (BI).
+Mark Whitehorn specialises in the areas of data science and BI. .

 Mark works with national and international companies, designing databases and BI systems.
 In addition to his consultancy practice he has also acted as an expert witness for the police in cases of computer fraud.